SeldonIO/seldon-core/examples/centralised-logging/request-logging/README.md

 ## Setup

 Local options are minikube or KIND.
 Create minikube cluster with knative recommendations for resource - https://knative.dev/docs/install/knative-with-minikube/.
 For KIND cluster use:

 ```
 kind create cluster --config ../kind_config.yaml --image kindest/node:v1.15.6
 ```
+(Or for KIND only there is a full-kind-setup.sh script that runs steps.)

 For KIND or minikube run:

 ```
 ./install_istio.sh
 ./install_knative.sh